Risks and Side Effects During Kidney Dialysis

 Anemia

 The red blood cell volume in dialysis patients (especially hemodialysis patients) is often lower then normal.
 This is due to reduced levels of the hormone erythropoietin, which is produced by the kidneys and regulates red blood cell production.
 Medication to treat the anemia is commonly used by dialysis patients.
+See the Anemia section in the main menu for more information.

 Let's finish this section the way we started it - no web site is a substitute for proper medical advice from your own doctor.
 We are here to supplement, not to replace your medical advisor.